aurorasmiles/WorldGuardDocs/source/install.rst

 Requirements
 ============

-WorldGuard requires a version of the Minecraft server that supports the `Bukkit API <http://dl.bukkit.org/>`_, which includes CraftBukkit, MCPC+, Cauldron, and Spigot.
-The official Minecraft server is not supported.
+WorldGuard requires a version of the Minecraft server that supports the `Bukkit API <http://dl.bukkit.org/>`_, which includes CraftBukkit, Spigot, and Paper.
+The "vanilla" Minecraft server cannot run plugins.
+Other server implementations, such as Forge or Sponge, are also not supported by WorldGuard.

 The other requirement is the `WorldEdit <http://www.enginehub.org/worldedit>`_ Bukkit plugin, a very lightweight in-game map editor, also made by us.
-Please note that you cannot use the Forge version of WorldEdit.
+Please note that you need the Bukkit version of WorldEdit, not another implementation.

 Installation
 ============